Apple Butter Recipe For Canning (Stovetop)

 I dried some apples in the oven just as a fun snack, I used many of the apples in my apple cake that I make for the farmer’s market every Saturday, And I canned some of the apples in light syrup.

+Yet, I was left with a huge amount of apples.
 For some reason, I didn’t feel like making and canning apple sauce this year so I decided instead to make apple butter.

 Stovetop or Crockpot?

 You can make apple butter on the stovetop or in the crockpot.
-The crockpot method might be bit more popular, but I made this batch of apple butter on the stovetop.
+The crockpot method might be a bit more popular, but I made this batch of apple butter on the stovetop.

 In the crockpot, it will take around 30 hours for the apple butter to cook.
 The crockpot is able to hold a very low temperature that is sometimes hard to reach on the stovetop.

+On the stovetop, it might take up to 10 hours for the apple butter to cook.
 Some will say that apple butter that is made on the stovetop is not as creamy as apple butter made in the crockpot but I disagree.
 The way that I make my apple butter produces a butter just as creamy.

 On the stovetop, we cut the time, however, we have to supervise the butter a bit closer.
 It’s better to use a heavy bottom pot to make sure the apples are cooked evenly (a cast iron pot like a dutch oven works well), and a lot of stirring is involved.